Simplifying a classical-quantum algorithm interpolation with quantum singular value transformations: Preliminaries

 \textbf{Amplitude estimation (AE).} Let $A$ be a unitary operator such that $A \ket{0^m} = \sqrt{p} \good + \sqrt{1 - p^2} \bad$ and let $O_A$ be an oracle that distinguishes $\ket{\text{good}}$ from $\ket{\text{bad}}$ (say, by applying a $-1$ phase to $\ket{\text{good}}$). \textit{Input:} Access to operators $A$, $A^{\dg}$, and $O_A$, and a precision parameter $\epsilon > 0$. \textit{Output:} An estimation of $\vert p \vert$ up to $\epsilon$, with bounded-error probability.

-Before defining EE, we need to introduce the concept of block-encoding, which permits representing non-unitary matrices in quantum circuits.
+Before defining Eigenvalue Estimation, we need to introduce the concept of block-encoding, which permits representing non-unitary matrices in quantum circuits.
 We say that an $n$-qubit matrix $H$ is $(\gamma, m)$--block-encoded in an $(m + n)$ unitary matrix $U_H$ if

 \textbf{Eigenvalue estimation (EE).} Let $H$ be a Hermitian operator and $\ket{\psi}$ a state such that $H \ket{\psi} = \mu \ket{\psi} $ for some unknown $\mu$.
 Let $U_H$ be a $(\gamma, m)$--block-encoding of $H$ and let $U_{\psi}$ prepare $\ket{\psi}$: $U_{\psi} \ket{0^m} = \ket{\psi}$. \textit{Input:} Access to operators $U_{\psi}$, $U_H$, and $U_H^{\dg}$, the factor $\gamma$, and a precision parameter $\epsilon > 0$. \textit{Output:} An estimation of $\mu$ up to $\epsilon$, with bounded-error probability.